mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ## Shadowrun Setting

 What better challenge for a generic TTRPG system than to convert one of the more crunchy games that was ever created?
-Effect was added to the game specifically to accomplish the Shadowrun feel.
+EFFECT was added to the game specifically to accomplish the Shadowrun feel.
 It is not in the core Sixfinity experience.

 #### Shadowrun Lingo and Slang